IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving/README.md

 # Multimodal Large Language Models for Autonomous Driving (WACV 2024 LLVM-AD)

+## Abstract
+With the advent of Large Language Models (LLMs) and Foundation Vision Models (FVMs), multi-modal AI systems have the potential to be equally perceiving the real world, making decisions, controlling tools as humans.
+Recently, LLMs have shown widespread attention in autonomous driving, map systems.
+Despite its immense potential, there is still a lack of a comprehensive understanding of key challenges, opportunities, and future endeavors to apply in LLM driving systems.
+In this paper, we present a systematic investigation in this field.
+We first introduce the background of LLMs, the multi-modal models development using LLMs, and the history of autonomous driving.
+Then, we recapitulate existing multi-modal LLM tools for driving, transportation, map systems together with existing dataset and benchmarks.
+To further promote the development of this field, we also discuss several important problems regarding to using multi-modal LLMs into self-driving systems that need to be solved by both academia and industry.

 ## Datasets

 The table is inspired by Comparison and stats in DriveLM